2023 Sinaloa unrest: Unrest

 Following the arrest, the US Consulate in Hermosillo shared that it had received reports of gunshots, roadblocks, and fires in the cities of Culiacán, Los Mochis, and Guasave.
 The Consulate reiterated the US Department of State's highest level of travel advisory warning against travel to Sinaloa.
 Sinaloa Governor Rubén Rocha Moya called on the public to shelter in place.

 Sinaloa Cartel gunmen opened fire on Mexican armed forces with a half-dozen .50-caliber truck-mounted machine guns.
 The army responded by calling in Blackhawk helicopter gunships to attack a convoy of 25 cartel vehicles, including the gun platforms.
 Then the cartel gunmen opened fire on the helicopters, forcing two of them down with "a significant number of impacts" in each of the two aircraft.
 The cartel then sent its gunmen to attack fixed-wing aircraft, both military and civilian, at the Culiacán International Airport.
 One civilian airliner was hit.
 The gunmen also shot up airport buildings to prevent authorities from flying the captured cartel boss out of the city.
-But the authorities anticipating the resistance had loaded Ovidio Guzman onto a military helicopter to fly him to Mexico City.
+But the authorities anticipating the resistance had loaded Ovidio Guzmán onto a military helicopter to fly him to Mexico City.

 In Sinaloa's capital city, Culiacán, multiple roadblocks with cars on fire were reported, as well as multiple confrontations between the authorities and gang members.

 The riots led to the closure of the Culiacán International Airport when two planes at the airport, one passenger, one belonging to Aeroméxico and one military, were shot at.
 Shootings were also reported at the runway.

-Aeroméxico also diverted plans for other Sinaloa regional airports.
+Aeroméxico also diverted planes for other Sinaloa regional airports.
 Attacks on two trucks on Highway 15 in neighboring Sonora led Aeroméxico to also cancel flights from Ciudad Obregon International Airport.